 Cheryl has 25 years experience in home care and hospice in positions ranging from staff nurse to manager to director in clinical and operational capacities.
 She came to the PACE Organization of Rhode Island in August, 2008.

 Cyndi Forcier has over 20 years of experience in healthcare marketing and communications.
 Prior to her position at PACE, Cyndi served as a marketing consultant within the adult day services industry.
 Prior to that Cyndi worked for ten years at Quality Partners of Rhode Island, during which time she co-founded the Ocean State Adult Immunization Coalition and won national awards for communications and marketing campaigns.
-Cyndi graduated from Northeastern University with a degree in Journalism, and completed the Social Marketing Program at University of South Florida as well as the Fundraising Certificate Program at Boston University.
+Cyndi graduated from Northeastern University with a degree in Journalism and completed the Social Marketing Program at the University of South Florida as well as the Fundraising Certificate Program at Boston University.

 Lynda provides oversight for the financial management and federal reporting requirements for three related organizations including PACE, CareLink, Inc., and Leading Age Rhode Island.
 She has 20-years experience in public accounting, auditing and financial reporting for nonprofit organizations and commercial entities.
 She received a bachelor's degree in accounting from Rhode Island College and was named on the 2006 Accounting Honor Roll by the College's Alumni Association.

 Lynda is a member of the American Institute of Certified Public Accountants and the Rhode Island Society of Certified Public Accountants.
 She co-chairs the not-for-profit committee of the Rhode Island Society of Certified Public Accountants and serves as treasurer for Providence CityArts for Youth.

 Since joining PACE in 2012, Dr. Gyurmey has served as a primary care physician and geriatrician in the medical clinic.
 In his role as Chief Medical Officer, he directs patient care and provides administrative oversight of PACE’s medical program.